-26 of the last 40 Montreal races have been won from the front row – with all but one of the last five Canadian Grands Prix having been won from pole position.
+27 of the 41 Montreal races have been won from the front row – with all but one of the last six Canadian Grands Prix having been won from pole position.
 Here’s everything you need to know about the history of each grid slot at Circuit Gilles Villeneuve!

 THE STATS IN BRIEF

 - 27 of 41 wins from front row

 - 5 DNFs in last 7 races for 13th